 Figure 6.
-Sample of two linear interpolation's GCode instructions.
+Example of two linear interpolation GCode instructions.

-In this paper, a deep investigation of the behaviour of RepRap devices is computed.
-The kinematic laws are reconstructed and, lastly, a script for estimating very accurately the build-time, written in Python following an Object-Oriented Paradigm for scalability and maintainability, is provided.
+In this paper, a comprehensive investigation of the behaviour of RepRap devices is carried out.
+The kinematic laws are reconstructed and, lastly, we provide a script for estimating the build time with high accuracy that was written in Python following an object-oriented paradigm for scalability and maintainability.

 proposed method

-The proposed method is based on the analysis of the GCode, whose role was previously described.
-In particular, all the instructions which are referred to movement command are considered, being these the main responsible for defining the build-time.
-Other instructions that may contribute to the build-time are the temperature commands that, for example, define the temperature of the printing bed.
-But for this category of instructions, an exact evaluation of how they contribute to the build-time is hard to provide because they are closely depended on environmental conditions.
-Moreover, their influence is generally negligible with respect to movement commands and so they will not be considered.
+The proposed method is based on the analysis of the GCode, the role of which was previously described.
+Specifically, all the instructions that relate to movement command were considered since these are largely responsible for defining the build time.
+Other instructions that may contribute to the build time are the temperature commands that, for example, define the temperature of the printing bed.
+However, for this category of instructions, an exact evaluation of how they contribute to the build time is difficult to attain since they are largely dependent on the environmental conditions.
+Moreover, their influence is generally negligible with regard to movement commands and they were thus not considered.

-The GCode movement commands are described in Annex E of ISO 6983, therefore they will not be discussed in detail here.
-As already illustrated in Figure 3, being the GCode, used for AM applications, generated starting from a triangular mesh (.stl) that is afterward sliced, most of the analytical information which defines the original geometry is lost during the data exchange.
-Consequently, the simplest and most efficient way for generating the Part Program is to define many geometrical control points that belong to the model and interpolate them linearly.
-Therefore, most of the movement instructions used for AM applications are linear interpolations, introduced by the code G01.
+The GCode movement commands are described in Annex E of ISO 6983, and will thus not be discussed in detail here.
+As illustrated in Figure 3, as the GCode used for AM applications is generated starting from a triangular mesh (.stl) that is subsequently sliced, most of the analytical information that defines the original geometry is lost during the data exchange.
+Consequently, the simplest and most efficient way for generating the part program is to define numerous geometrical control points that belong to the model and to interpolate them linearly.
+As such, most of the movement instructions used for AM applications are linear interpolations, introduced by the code G01.
 The algorithm evaluates each interpolation line using a regular expression matching.
 Each movement is associated with its relative velocity and length.
-In Figure 6, as a sample, the interpolation lines i and i+1 of a generic GCode file are reported.
+In Figure 6, the interpolation lines i and i+1 of a generic GCode file are presented as an example.